-In this effort ENISA will leverage its existing knowledge and expertise in stakeholder engagement with the public and/ or the private sector.
+In this effort ENISA will leverage its existing knowledge and expertise in stakeholder engagement with the public and/or the private sector.
 The agency will also deploy its existing stakeholder communities such as the NIS platform, existing national PPPs and other expert groups established by ENISA and others in different sectors.
-ENISA will also capitalise on its domain knowledge and expertise in certain sectors already mentioned by the NIS directive (e.g. energy, transport, health).
-The agency has already developed good practices and issued recommendations for several key actions already mentioned by the NIS directive in a few sectors, e.g. minimum security measures for smart grids, incident-reporting schemes for cloud computing, NCSS, national PPPs, and others.
-These results will become useful input in the process and enable faster development of necessary implementation schemes.
+ENISA will also capitalise on its domain knowledge and expertise in the DSP sectors and try to reuse already developed good practices and recommendations.